Social & Community Services

 Are you interested in your own and other people’s health?
 Do you like to assist others in the community?
-Then Health and Support Services might be for you!
+Then Social and Community Services might be for you!

-Give it a go and see if Health and Support Services is for you!
+Give it a go and see if Social and Community Services is for you!

 On completion of this course you will be able to: